You are viewing an unstyled version of Giant City Lodge. Giant City Lodge looks and works best in a browser that properly supports web standards.

 For all reservations, call 1-618-457-4921.

 Surprise your family or friends.
 Give the gift of Southern Illinois’ hospitality at its best.
-Giant City Lodge gift certificates are available in any denomination.
+Giant City Lodge gift cards are available in any denomination.
 Call 618-457-4921 to order today.

 President Franklin D. Roosevelt’s “alphabet soup” of social programs were designed to relieve the severe effects of the depression.
 One of these programs was the Civilian Conservation Corps or CCC.
 Begun in 1933, the CCC was a program in which young men could enroll to work on outdoor projects and improvements such as construction of roads, bridges, reservoirs, dams, levees, and other conservation projects in State Parks and National Forests, as well as other rural areas.
 The enrollees could remain in the CCC for 18 months or until they had reached the age of twenty-four, whichever came first.